pudly/schmopera-hugo/content/articles/an-opera-librettist-s-quarantine-film-picks.md

 ## _We're Here_ - Bob the Drag Queen, Eureka O'Hara and Shangela

 "This documentary series has become appointment viewing in quarantine.
-I’m hunkered down with my composer-collaborator Missy Mazzoli in Briarcliff Manor, NY, and this documentary series where three drag queens travel to small towns in the US to stage one-night-only spectacular shows with the locals is as joyous, moving and addictive as television comes."
+I'm hunkered down with my composer-collaborator Missy Mazzoli in Briarcliff Manor, NY, and this documentary series where three drag queens travel to small towns in the US to stage one-night-only spectacular shows with the locals is as joyous, moving and addictive as television comes."

 ## _The Young Pope / The New Pope_ - Paolo Sorrentino